Nukestuff.co.uk

 Size: About 5.5cm

 Notes: This is by far my hottest piece of mineral.
-It is true "pitchblende" with characteristic orbs of uranium deposit on a silicate composite material.
+It is true "pitchblende" with characteristic botryoidal orbs of uranium deposit on a silicate composite material.
 The high radon risk means this piece has to stay sealed in an airtight container.
+It's so active that my geiger counter suffers "dead silence" from the sheer number of counts

 Uraninite #2